90renrocraftcracksblogspotcom/c.ai/readme.md

 This IS How you all will use it

+##Major Definition Changes##
+1. Added New Lite Version for keeping it simple for bot to use
+2. The lite version is 172 lines only (orignal was 222 lines long)
+3. New Heavily Changed Css Under Development (Target 16k+ words)

 First of all we need description :
 - WE NEED TO USE CHATGPT FOR IT SO I WILL TEACH HOW
 - Ask Chatgpt to make one